Rush (2013 film): Cast

-Hunt and Lauda appear as themselves, in the 1970s and 1980s, in archive footage at the end of the film, while Lauda is then seen for a few seconds in contemporary (2013) footage.
+Hunt and Lauda appear as themselves, in the 1970s and 1980s, via archival footage at the end of the film, while Lauda is then seen for a few seconds in contemporary footage from 2013.

+Former F1 driver Jochen Mass makes a cameo as himself during the scene at the German Grand Prix.

 Production

 The film was shot on location in the United Kingdom, Germany and Austria.
 Blackbushe Airport in Hampshire, the Snetterton (Norfolk), Cadwell Park (Lincolnshire), the former Crystal Palace and Brands Hatch (Kent) motor racing circuits in Britain, and at the Nürburgring in Germany.
 Both vintage racing cars and replicas were used in the filming.

-The financiers include Hürth-based action concept Film- und Stuntproduktion, Egoli Tossell Film, Revolution Films (GB) and Cross Creek Pictures (US).
+The financiers include Hürth-based action concept Film- und Stuntproduktion, Egoli Tossell Film, Revolution Films (GB), and Cross Creek Pictures (US).
 The Film- und Medienstiftung NRW funded the film with €1.35 million, additional funding was provided by MFG Filmförderung Baden-Württemberg and the German Federal Film Fund (DFFF).

 Director Ron Howard originally intended for Russell Crowe to make a cameo appearance as Richard Burton for a brief scene where he confronts James Hunt on his affair with Suzy.